ashish-rao-in/LPM-algo/README.md

 # Register IP
 This function populates cache memory with a registed IP and the corresponding nexthop.
+It automatically deregisters the previously registered IP when registering the new IP.

 The cache is updated whenever a route is added, deleted, or if user registes a new ip address.